-Opal, to the outside world, seems to be happy, carefree and content with her spinsterhood.
+In Reviving the Commander by Nadine C. Keels, Opal, to the outside world, seems to be happy, carefree and content with her spinsterhood.
 When she meets the Commander Exemplar of Diachona’s Army, a man who longs for his late wife, she feels an undeniable and yet hopeless attraction.
-The Exemplar is the first man she’s felt a pull with in a long time but he’s the father of the King and she has a dark secret.
-Is Opal destined to live her life alone?
+The Exemplar is the first man she’s felt a pull within a long time, but he’s the father of the king.
+Opal has a dark secret.
+Is she destined to live her life alone?

-Reviving the Commander is part of the Movement of Crown’s series.
-I have read the first book but that was long ago and I’d be lying if I said that I remembered anything about the book.
+Reviving the Commander is part of the Movement of Crowns series and this is the first book in the Crowns Legacy series.
+I have read the first Movement of Crowns book, but that was long ago and I’d be lying if I said that I remembered anything about the book.
 Clearly, it would be helpful but not necessary to read the book before embarking on Opal’s story.

 I think anyone reading the title of this story knows where it’s going.
-The Exempler is a man lost in grief.
+The Exemplar is a man lost in grief.
 Opal is a woman lost in fear.
-Like many of us, she walks around with her public face of sweetness and light and inside the demons are at work.
-She’s fearful and ashamed and worried that if people knew her for who she really is, she would be hated and reviled.
+Like many of us, she walks around with her public face of sweetness and light while inside the demons are at work.
+She’s fearful, ashamed and worried that if people knew her for who she really is, she would be hated and reviled.
 The unique charm of Reviving the Commander is that the characters are so authentic.
 Often, in romance, the male character is older, a bit of a man-whore and a throwaway cutout.
 Staid, (yes, that’s his name) is solid and caring.
 When we meet Opal, she’s simply enamored.
-Her infatuation has come to an all consuming point but she knows that if the King’s father is looking to marry again (or entertain himself) it won’t be with someone no one else wanted.
+Her infatuation has come to an all-consuming point, but she knows that if the king’s father is looking to marry again (or entertain himself) it won’t be with someone no one else wanted.